-Peterborough City Council publishes detailed equality and diversity data on its workforce.
-Not only is it important for staff from protected groups to receive equal treatment and for any unlawful discrimination to be eliminated, but the city council wishes to build a diverse workforce that reflects and serves well the many different groups within the city.
+The council publishes detailed equality and diversity data on our workforce.
+It is important for staff from protected groups to receive equal treatment and for any unlawful discrimination to be eliminated.
+The council has a diverse workforce that reflects and serves well the many different groups within the city.

 The Equalities in Employment Annual Monitoring Report provides the breakdown of staff in the city council in terms of ethnicity, gender, age and disability and identifies other diversity trends.
 The city council has published annual monitoring reports on its workforce since 2004.

 The equality reporting duties of the city council are regulated by the Equalities Act 2010 which replaces previous legislation.
 Under the act the city council has a single equality duty to consider the need to eliminate discrimination, advance equality of opportunity and foster good relations.